Why am I being charged non-resident tuition?

 to have the non-resident charges removed, they must submit the application for the

-appropriate semester from the links above (See “Dutchess County Residents”) with their
+appropriate semester (See “Dutchess County Residents”) with their official final high

-official final high school transcript or HSE showing they meet the criteria listed
+school transcript or HSE showing they meet the criteria listed above.
+On their residency

-above.
-If Student Financial Services (SFS) staff determine that you meet the criteria
+review process.
+If Student Financial Services (SFS) staff determine that you meet

-as an out-of-status student who is also undocumented, we additionally require a notarized
+the criteria as an out-of-status student who is also undocumented, we additionally

 For students that reside in a county other than Dutchess, they must visit their County